 - The batch file will run for a second and then your JMeter UI will be launched.
 See below for reference

-Common Errors in JMeter Installation
+Common Errors in the JMeter Installation Process

 “Not able to find Java executable or version” is observed.